Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/infra/README.md

 ```bash
     ./deploy.sh
 ```

+>**Note**: If required, reset your environment using the [00-clean-up.sh](./provisioning/00-clean-up.sh) script, which will delete the k3d cluster and then recreate the cluster with the right image and settings.

 For instructions to run individual steps from this script, take a look at the [provisioning](./provisioning/README.md) and [data processor pipeline deployment](./deployment/README.md) documentation.